clintonboys/clintonboys.github.io/_posts/2015-02-09-speculation.md

 - March 21, 2013: spill motion against Gillard (unsuccessful)
 - June 24, 2010: spill motion against Rudd (successful)
 - December 3, 2009: spill motion against Rees (successful)

+To scrape the website I used the smhscraper tool by (name) that I found on github.
+It's a great basic tool but it needs a bit of work to clean up the data and make it useful.
+I'm using the brilliant datetime and pandas python packages for this.